 There was once a show at Tokyo Disneyland called "Cinderella Castle Mystery Tour" that focused on all of the Disney villains up to the Horned King.
 Similar to the restaurant example above, the show lasted long after Disney had given up on the franchise, running for over twenty years after the film was released.

-Speaking of The Black Cauldron, that movie itself almost became the franchise killer of the entireDisney Animated Canon.
+The Black Cauldron itself almost became the franchise killer of the entireDisney Animated Canon.
 It cost the studio so much money they could only barely manage to get back up.
 Understandably, it took Cauldron till 1998 to get released on home video, though the success of The Little Mermaid was also to blame for that (Disney did intend to release Cauldron on video back in 1989).

 To a lesser extent, Home on the Range killed Disney's traditional animation department and made them move into CGI.
-An attempt to move back into traditional animation in the late 2000s/early 2010s with The Princess and the Frog and Winnie the Pooh seemingly went nowhere as the two films (especially Pooh) underperformed at the box office, thus resulting in most of the remaining staff in the traditional animation department laid off.note The Princess and the Frog actually did very well, earning $267 million at the box office.
+An attempt to move back into traditional animation in the late 2000s/early 2010s with The Princess and the Frog and Winnie the Pooh seemingly went nowhere as the two films (especially Pooh) underperformed at the box office, thus resulting in 10 members of the staff in the traditional animation department laid off.note The Princess and the Frog actually did very well, earning $267 million at the box office.
 However, it was nowhere near the smash success of Tangled the next year (which earned $591 million), leading Disney to convert Frozen from 2D to 3D.
 That being said, Winnie the Pooh did bomb at the box office (earning under budget), but it might have been a result of its simultaneous release alongside the final Harry Potter film, and a virtually nonexistent advertising campaign.